 Now it’s time to kick back and enjoy this beautiful country.
 Have tons of adventures, explore your new home, work hard, make friends, experience the scenery, visit some national parks, go to some festivals (they have amazing transformational festivals in Australia, to which I wrote an entire post!), enjoy the good weather (most of the time) and relish in the beautiful Aussie accents 😉

-12. Getting your Tax Back when you Move to Australia
+12. Getting your Tax Back when After Moving to Australia

 One more thing.
 Depending on where you end up living in Aus, there are lots of little backpacker places that you can go in and have someone help you get your taxes back.
 It’s pretty good really, you pay a flat fee and they do all the work for you.
 The fee might be a tiny bit steep (maybe $100-150 for everything) but they just take it out of your tax refund so you don’t pay money up front and you still get loads back.
 It’s like, pay pay $100 and get over $800-thousands (depending on how long and how much you worked), or don’t get any back at all.
 The answer is clear.

 Because I was doing my farm work during tax time, I applied for my refund online with taxback.com.
 I heard mixed reviews about this site and was honestly a bit sketched out at first, but they were incredibly fast, professional, and effective.
 I just filled out a form online, had a quick phone call with one of their representatives, sent in some payment forms from my previous employers (that were easily searchable in my email among my payslips) and that was that.
 Two weeks later they asked for my bank details and within days the money was back in my account, just in time for Christmas!